jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.equals(that: [TestResult](#testresult)): boolean

 Determine if this _TestSuiteResult_ is equal to another result.
-To be equal, they must have exactly the same results, including sub-suites, in the same order, with the same names, filenames, marks, error messages, and timeouts.
+To be equal, they must have exactly the same results, including sub-suites, in the same order, with the same names, filenames, marks, statuses, error messages, and timeouts.
 However, error renders are ignored, which means that stack traces and other error details are ignored.

 [Back to top](#automation-api)